Skip to content

 Challengeable by: Vendor

-Breach Notification GDPR Art.
-33 72-hour plus US State Breach Notification Laws Is the employee data breach reportable under GDPR Art.
-33 72-hour notification + US state breach notification laws (50 states + DC + territories) + HIPAA Breach Notification Rule + sectoral notifications?
+Handle breach notification under GDPR and the US state laws Is the breach reportable under the GDPR Article 33 72-hour notification, the US state breach-notification laws across all 50 states and territories, and the HIPAA Breach Notification Rule and any sectoral notifications?
 Rules Engine Auditor

 Decision Record